ioanc/wsl2-k3s-multinode/README.md

     ```

- #### Create a new WSL2 instance using the K3S image and add the new K3S node to the cluster
+ #### Create a new WSL2 instance, in the context of another local user, using the K3S image and add the new K3S node to the cluster

 - open PowerShell with Admin rights